python-sprints/python-sprints.github.io/_posts/2019-09-18-pypastry-telegram.md

 - Implement CI to check for new events or updates to events and to send information to the telegram group
 - Implement a NLP system able to identify spam, rude or abusive messages, commercial messages like job postings... and automatically block people in the channel posting those (this will need a telegram API key)
+- Implement a reminder service to remind about upcoming events 5 days before then 1 day before but may need a server for this?
 - ...

 Agenda